 An applicant is asked to provide the amount and source of the applicant’s income for the past three years and the names and occupations of the applicant’s immediate family members.
 The applicant is asked to identify any public or political office the applicant has held.
 The applicant is asked to provide information about his or her membership in legal and non-legal organizations and other information bearing on potential conflicts of interest.

 The Council maintains the confidentiality of sensitive and highly personal information in applications, including but not limited to: home and e-mail addresses; home and mobile telephone numbers; social security number; income; names and occupations of immediate family members; formal disciplinary or ethical complaints, charges or grievances brought against the applicant as an attorney or judge that did not result in public discipline; medical and health history; and the financial interests of the applicant.
-The Council maintains as non-public material all solicited counsel questionnaires, reference letters, and employment verifications except those that the authors state in writing can be provided to the governor.
+The Council maintains as non-public material all solicited counsel questionnaires, reference letters, and employment verifications.
+A solicited reference, questionnaire, or employment verification is provided to the governor only if the author states in writing that it can be provided to the governor, and only if the subject of the solicited item is nominated.
 The Council maintains as non-public material all unsolicited comments and letters for which the author requests confidentiality or which the Council in its discretion believes should remain confidential to protect third parties.

 Information not described above as non-public material is set forth in a separate part of the application and is available to the public.